What Is a Film Fixer? Your Guide to Production Fixers in New Zealand

 The Full Scope of a New Zealand Production Fixer's Responsibilities

-A production fixer's work in New Zealand spans the full lifecycle of a shoot, from the earliest location research through to the final wrap logistics and incentive documentation.
-The scope tends to surprise visiting productions, particularly because New Zealand's compact size conceals genuine logistical complexity — rugged terrain, variable weather systems, conservation-access requirements, and a crew market where key personnel book out months in advance.
+Here is the breakdown.
+A production fixer's work in New Zealand spans the full lifecycle of a shoot, from the earliest location research through to the final wrap logistics and incentive records.
+The scope tends to surprise visiting shoots, specific because New Zealand's compact size conceals genuine logistical complexity — rugged terrain, variable weather systems, conservation-access needs, and a crew market where key staff book out months in advance.

-• [Filming permits](/services/pre-production/film-permit-acquisition/) — coordinating with regional councils (Auckland Council, Wellington City Council, Queenstown-Lakes District Council) and the Department of Conservation for shoots in national parks, reserves, and conservation land
+- [Filming permits](/services/pre-production/film-permit-acquisition/) — setting up with regional councils (Auckland Council, Wellington City Council, Queenstown-Lakes District Council) and the Department of Conservation for shoots in national parks, reserves, and conservation land

-• [Crew sourcing](/services/film-crew/) — identifying and hiring local crew across all departments, drawing on a talent pool shaped by blockbuster productions from Lord of the Rings through to Avatar and Mission: Impossible
+- [Crew sourcing](/services/film-crew/) — identifying and hiring local crew across all departments, drawing on a talent pool shaped by blockbuster shoots from Lord of the Rings through to Avatar and Mission: Impossible

-• Equipment — arranging rental from New Zealand-based vendors, coordinating customs clearance and temporary importation for specialised gear not available locally, and managing the lead times that geographic isolation demands
+- Gear — arranging rental from New Zealand-based vendors, setting up customs clearance and short-term importation for specialty gear not ready locally, and managing the lead times that geographic isolation demands

-• NZSPG navigation — guiding productions through the New Zealand Screen Production Grant application, ensuring qualifying expenditure is structured and documented correctly from day one to secure the 20 percent international rebate (or 40 percent domestic grant) plus any applicable 5 percent uplift
+- NZSPG navigation — guiding shoots through the New Zealand Screen Production Grant application, making sure qualifying expenditure is structured and logged correctly from day one to secure the 20 percent global rebates (or 40 percent domestic grant) plus any applicable 5 percent uplift

-• Cultural liaison — engaging with iwi when filming involves culturally significant sites, waterways, or land with particular Maori heritage, ensuring protocols are observed and relationships are built respectfully
+- Cultural liaison — engaging with iwi when filming involves culturally major sites, waterways, or land with specific Maori heritage, making sure protocols are observed and relationships are built with respect

-• Transport and accommodation — organising vehicle fleets, domestic flights, helicopter access for remote locations, and accommodation in areas where options may be limited outside peak tourist season
+- Transport and lodging — organising car fleets, domestic flights, helicopter access for remote locations, and lodging in areas where options may be tight outside peak tourist season

-• Budget management — building accurate local budgets in NZD, managing the exchange-rate considerations that affect international productions, and preventing cost surprises caused by New Zealand's geographic premium on certain services
+- Budget management — building accurate local budgets in NZD, managing the exchange-rate considerations that affect global shoots, and preventing cost surprises caused by New Zealand's geographic premium on certain services

-• Emergency problem-solving — handling weather disruptions, equipment delays caused by shipping lead times, last-minute DOC conditions, and the kind of remote-location contingencies that come with filming in a mountainous island nation
+- Emergency problem-solving — handling weather disruptions, gear delays caused by shipping lead times, last-minute DOC conditions, and the kind of remote-location spares that come with filming in a mountainous island nation

 Pre-Production: Building the Infrastructure

-Before cameras roll in New Zealand, the fixer lays groundwork that determines whether the shoot delivers or derails.
-Location research here goes beyond visual suitability — a stunning valley in Fiordland may require a helicopter shuttle, DOC consent with conditions around wildlife disturbance, and a weather contingency plan for a region that receives seven metres of annual rainfall.
+Before cameras roll in New Zealand, the fixer lays groundwork that sets whether the shoot delivers or derails.
+Location research here goes beyond visual suitability — a stunning valley in Fiordland may need a helicopter shuttle, DOC consent with conditions around wildlife disturbance, and a weather backup plan for a region that receives seven metres of annual rainfall.
 The fixer maps all of this before the production commits.
-They coordinate permit applications through regional councils, each of which operates its own processes and timelines, and through DOC for any conservation land.
-They source crew from a talent pool that is world-class but finite — key roles like experienced gaffers, first ADs, and specialty camera operators book well in advance, and the fixer's relationships determine whether those positions are filled.
-They arrange equipment rental, flagging items that may need to be imported from Australia and building in the shipping lead time.
-And they prepare the NZSPG documentation framework so that qualifying expenditure is tracked correctly from the first dollar spent.
+They set up permit applications through regional councils, each of which operates its own processes and timelines, and through DOC for any conservation land.
+They source crew from a talent pool that is top-tier but finite — key roles like skilled gaffers, first ADs, and specialty camera operators book well in advance, and the fixer's relationships determine whether those positions are filled.
+They arrange gear rental, flagging items that may need to be imported from Australia and building in the shipping lead time.
+And they prepare the NZSPG records framework so that qualifying expenditure is tracked correctly from the first dollar spent.

 Production: Managing the Shoot on the Ground

 During filming, the fixer operates as the production's operational nerve centre in New Zealand.
-They liaise with council film offices and DOC rangers on location, manage relationships with landowners and local communities, coordinate crew logistics across a country where a three-hour drive between locations is routine, and solve problems as they surface.
-New Zealand's weather is notoriously changeable — four seasons in one day is a genuine phenomenon in many regions — and the fixer builds flexibility into every schedule.
+They liaise with council film offices and DOC rangers on location, manage relationships with landowners and local communities, set up crew logistics across a country where a three-hour drive between locations is routine, and solve problems as they surface.
+New Zealand's weather is notoriously changeable — four seasons in one day is a genuine phenomenon in many regions — and the fixer builds flexibility into each schedule.
 On remote shoots, they manage helicopter logistics, satellite communications where cell coverage drops out, and safety protocols for locations that involve genuine wilderness.
-For documentary productions, fixers arrange access to Maori communities with cultural sensitivity, coordinate interviews with local subjects, and provide the editorial context about New Zealand's social and environmental landscape that shapes the story being told.
+For documentary shoots, fixers arrange access to Maori communities with cultural sensitivity, set up interviews with local subjects, and give the editorial context about New Zealand's social and site-level landscape that shapes the story being told.

 Administrative Compliance and the NZSPG

-The NZ Screen Production Grant is the primary financial incentive drawing international productions to New Zealand, offering a 20 percent rebate on qualifying New Zealand production expenditure for international productions, with a potential 5 percent uplift for productions with significant New Zealand content.
-Domestic productions can access a 40 percent grant.
-The NZSPG is administered by the New Zealand Film Commission (NZFC) and has specific eligibility criteria, minimum-spend thresholds, and documentation requirements that must be satisfied.
-The fixer coordinates with local accountants and NZSPG specialists to ensure every qualifying dollar is captured, that the production's corporate structure meets eligibility requirements, and that all reporting is completed to the NZFC's standards.
-They also manage work visa applications for foreign crew through Immigration New Zealand, equipment temporary importation through customs, and any iwi consultation requirements that form part of DOC or council permit conditions.
+The NZ Screen Production Grant is the primary financial incentive drawing global shoots to New Zealand, offering a 20 percent rebates on qualifying New Zealand production expenditure for global shoots, with a potential 5 percent uplift for shoots with major New Zealand content.
+Domestic shoots can access a 40 percent grant.
+The NZSPG is administered by the New Zealand Film Commission (NZFC) and has specific eligibility criteria, minimum-spend thresholds, and records needs that must be satisfied.
+The fixer sets up with local accountants and NZSPG pros to make sure each qualifying dollar is captured, that the production's corporate structure meets eligibility needs, and that all reporting is completed to the NZFC's standards.
+They also manage work visa applications for foreign crew through Immigration New Zealand, gear short-term importation through customs, and any iwi consultation needs that form part of DOC or council permit conditions.

 When Do You Need a Fixer?